fescobar96/Crime-Prediction-in-San-Francisco/README.md

 ![crimes by day of the week](https://github.com/fescobar96/Crime-Prediction-in-San-Francisco/blob/master/images/crimes%20by%20day%20of%20the%20week.png?raw=true)

 Crimes rates vary between days of the week, being Friday the day in which most crimes are committed on average while Sunday has the lowest crime rates of all days of the week.
-Please note that although the variations of crime rates between different days of the week seems to be relatively small, the day of the week plays an important role in improving our model's accuracy.
+Please note that although the variations of crime rates between different days of the week seem to be relatively small, the day of the week plays a vital role in improving our model's accuracy.